Jiangnan-NN/ros2-diff-drive-robot/README.md

 - Tuned Nav2 controller and planner parameters
 - Improved navigation stability and smoothness

+### Week 5 – Hardware Assembly

+- Physical robot assembly is handled by the company
+- Hardware components will be provided pre-assembled
+- Continued with software preparation for Week 6

 ## Next Steps

 - Prepare Arduino motor and encoder control firmware